 Here’s the point:

 The capacity to interpret oneself exists on a developmental spectrum.
-Yet, words are our only tools for communicating self-interpretations and are themselves subject to interpretation, and we interpret words from the level of our interpretive capacity.
+We interpret words from the level of our interpretive capacity.
 The pickle of learning the Enneagram — including discovering your type — is that it requires both refining your capacity to see yourself and updating your understanding of words like “disconnect” to congrue with the Enneagram's intended meaning.
 These two processes happen in tandem and comprise the journey you (and we all) must undertake to see yourself and the Enneagram from the far side of complexity, which is where we are inviting you to go.

 (Can you see now why written personality tests can never be 100% accurate?
 The test-taker will always interpret questions from their perspective, which will be different from the test-maker’s.)